moonbuggy/Orange-Pi-Zero-GPS-NTP/README.md

 # Orange Pi Zero GPS NTP Server
-An Orange Pi Zero with attached GPS, TFT and RTC devices, to create a straum 1 NTP server.
+An Orange Pi Zero with attached GPS, TFT and RTC devices, to create a stratum 1 NTP server.

 <p><a href="images/enclosed-front.jpg">